sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

   - An entity item MUST be provided with the role of "tag-creator" for every CoSWID tag.
 This indicates the organization that created the CoSWID tag.
   - An entity item SHOULD be provided with the role of "software-creator" for every CoSWID tag, if this information is known to the tag creator.
 This indicates the organization that created the referenced software component.

-- thumbprint (index 34): The value of the thumbprint item provides an integer-based hash algorithm identifier (hash-alg-id) and a byte string value (hash-value) that contains the corresponding hash value (i.e. the thumbprint) of the signing entity's public key certificate.
+- thumbprint (index 34): The value of the thumbprint item provides a hash (i.e. the thumbprint) of the signing entity's public key certificate.
 This provides an indicator of which entity signed the CoSWID tag, which will typically be the tag creator.
-If the hash-alg-id is not known, then the integer value "0" MUST be used.
-This ensures parity between the SWID tag specification {{SWID}}, which does not allow an algorithm to be identified for this field.
 See {{model-hash-entry}} for more details on the use of the hash-entry data structure.

 - $$entity-extension: This CDDL socket can be used to extend the entity-entry group model.
 See {{model-extension}}.